dcos/dcos-e2e/docs/source/contributing.rst

 Updating the Amazon Web Services credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Private credentials for Amazon Web Services used by Travis CI.
+Private credentials for Amazon Web Services are used by Travis CI.

 To update the credentials use the following commands, after setting the following environment variables: